akamai/terraform-provider-akamai/docs/data-sources/appsec_failover_hostnames.md

 # akamai_appsec_failover_hostnames

-The `akamai_appsec_failover_hostnames` data source allows you to retrieve a list of the failover hostnames in a configuration.
+Use the `akamai_appsec_failover_hostnames` data source to retrieve a list of the failover hostnames in a configuration.
 The information available is described [here](https://developer.akamai.com/api/cloud_security/application_security/v1.html#getfailoverhostnames).

 ## Example Usage